fajuliana-source/fajuliana-source/README.md

 I work across data analysis, statistical analysis, data visualization, and research, using tools such as Excel, SQL, Python, R, and Power BI.

-My approach combines analytical thinking with statistical rigour — from cleaning and preparing data, to identifying patterns and relationships, communicating findings, and translating results into insights people can act on.
+My approach combines analytical thinking with statistical rigour, from cleaning and preparing data, to identifying patterns and relationships, communicating findings, and translating results into insights people can act on.

 ## What I Do